 Evolution and inheritance

-Put your class' observation skills to the test with these three flying animals.
+Explore adaptation with these three camouflaging creatures.
+Will your class be able to spot them?
 This activity is great for promoting observation and discussion skills.

 Run the activity